A Beginner’s Guide to

 Introduction

-If you’ve built an event-native application you may be considering if your current database set up is suitable for the storing of events.
+If you’ve built an event-native application you may be considering if your current database setup is suitable for the storing of events.

 You may be using Kafka, MongoDB or Postgres or considering building your own, but there are drawbacks to not having a database built specifically for Event Sourcing or event-driven architecture.